Linaro/OpenCSD/decoder/docs/build_libs.md

 ### Additional Build Options ###

+__Single Linux C-API Shared Library__

+By default, Linux builds create versioned `libopencsd_c_api.so` libraries and symbolic links.
+The C API library also requires `libopencsd.so` at runtime.

+To build a single shared library instead, use:

+`make OCSD_CAPI_SINGLE_SO=1`

+This creates a single, unversioned `libopencsd_c_api.so` by statically linking `libopencsd.a`.
+As a result, no versioned libraries or symbolic links are created, and there is no runtime dependency on `libopencsd.so`.

+This option is intended for cases where `libopencsd_c_api.so` is copied directly from the build output into another package.

+The standard `make install` target continues to install the versioned shared libraries and symlink chain.

+This configuration mirrors the Windows delivery model and removes the runtime dependency on `libopencsd.so`.

+This option is available only for Unix Makefile builds.

 __Library Virtual Address Size__

 The ocsd_if_types.h file includes a #define that controls the size of the virtual addresses